 How To Blend eLearning With Instructor Led Training

-E-Tracking Instructor Led Training
+E-Tracking Instructor-Led Training

 What are some key features for your instructor-led training tracking system?

-Assessing Classroom and Online Trainings
+Assessing Classroom and Online Training

-Tracking your classroom-based trainings online generates convenience and usability for all parties.
+Tracking your classroom-based training online generates convenience and usability for all parties.
 Beyond that, it also enables instructors to assess the effectiveness of training programs.
-They are able to see which students did well in which courses, and how these programs were able to build on one another.
+They can see which students did well in which courses, and how these programs were able to build on one another.

 It creates a single user face for each learner that tracks future behaviors and gained skills to determine how effective these online and instructor-led training were.
 However, to assess success here, you need to know where everyone is going.
 Without an understanding of the end goal, it’s impossible to evaluate progress.